PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Telegram Bot Setup.md

 ### To check if the Bot is successfully running, try these:

-- Limit API request Rates
+- Limit API request rates per second
-- Limit the API being requested
+- Limit the API being requested by specifying the allowed API methods. (e.g. eth_getBlockNumber)

 If you see messages of failed or missed snapshots like the images below, know that the bot is running successfully.